 Biomarkers for Cancer Early Detection and Survival Prediction Study

-Dr. Roberts and his research team in the Hepatobiliary Cancer Laboratory are studying biomarkers for early detection of hepatocellular carcinoma and survival prediction.
+Led by Dr. Roberts, our lab is studying biomarkers for early detection of hepatocellular carcinoma and survival prediction.

 Hepatocellular Carcinoma Early Detection Strategy Study